dakindre/3DHubs/README.md

 SQL Workbench
 ```
 ## Overview
 Database was created on AWS and then queried remotely using SQL Workbench.
 The script used to produce the final results can be found [here](3d_script.sql).
+The results csv can be found [here](supplier_score_metrics.csv).
 An overview of the process is listed below

 ### Acceptance Ratio Calculation